ailurusy/ProjectManagementTool/README.md

 # ProjectManagementTool
 Full-stack Go+TS tool for managing tasks and projects

+!!!
+You should see the list of projects straight away but to see tasks, you need to press on the project name to see the tasks in the project.

 Next steps that I'd like to work on:
 -  test coverage and
 - ui optimization (there are some repetative elements that I would prefer to optimise if there is more time)